-The Center is a joint project of the Religious Studies Program (Angela Zito, Director) and the Center for Media, Culture, and History, (Faye Ginsburg, Director, Pegi Vail, Director of Public Programing).
+The Center is a joint project of the Department of Religious Studies (Angela Zito, Director) and the Center for Media, Culture, and History, (Faye Ginsburg, Director, Pegi Vail, Director of Public Programing).
 Kali Handelman is the editor of the Center's innovative web journal, The Revealer: A Daily Review of Religion and the Press.

 The Center started officially in May 2003.
 In the summer of 2003, they collaborated with Diana Taylor and the Hemispheric Institute of Performance and Politics at NYU in hosting an international “encuentro” on Spectacles of Religiosity: Religious Mediation in the Americas.